ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

     (tuple, 2)

+This tuple usually contains two key objects: (1) a message containing the information requested from DataFed, and (2) the *type* of that  message, which allows us to interpret the reply and parse its fields correctly -- in this case, our message is in the form of a ``'ListingReply'``.

-The first object, that we need to dig into is the core `Google Protocol Buffer <https://developers.google.com/protocol-buffers>`_ message:
+A simple check of the object type will confirm the type of our core `Google Protocol Buffer <https://developers.google.com/protocol-buffers>`_ message:

 .. code:: python

     >>> type(pl_resp[0])
     google.protobuf.internal.python_message.ListingReply

-``ListingReply`` is one of the handful of different kinds of messages DataFed replies with across all its many functions.
+``ListingReply`` is one of a handful of different message types that DataFed replies with across all its many functions.
-We will be encountering most of the different message types in this user guide.
+We will be encountering most of the different types of messages in this user guide.

 Interested users are encouraged to read official documentation and `examples about Google Protobuf <https://developers.google.com/protocol-buffers/docs/pythontutorial#where-to-find-the-example-code>`_.

+Protobuf messages are powerful objects that not only allow quick access to the information stored in their defined fields, but are also nominally subscriptable and iterable in Python!
 Besides the main information about the different projects, this ``ListingReply`` also provides some contextual information such as the: